jonas-sk/pine-maastricht/site/content/project/conference-2019.md

         are all equally beneficial and, if so, to what extent.
 We will focus on the role of pluralism in economics with respect to two aspects: economics as a scientific discipline and decision-making in policy contexts.
-The track facilitator will be Melissa Vergara Fernández.
+The track facilitator will be Dr. Melissa Vergara Fernández.
     - heading: 'Freedom, Efficiency and Justice in the Market '
       image: /img/track-3.jpg
       text: >-